B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ![Text tensor input example](../assets/img/image_captions/text_tensor_example.jpg){: .postImage}

 This was just an example for a single caption.
-Each caption will have a triangle like this with their relative numbers.
+Each caption will have a "triangle" like this with their relative numbers.
 The numbers shown above are just examples, but the numbers will be between 0 and 1  because they are probability values.

 That was a lot of preprocessing steps, so let me summarize: 1) I cleaned the text and removed noise, 2) made all the captions equal length by padding the shorter ones, and added a starting and ending word to each caption, 3) removed the outliers, 4) tokenized the words, and finally, 4) embedded the words using a pre-trained GloVE model.